iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. _qdbsh_put:
 .. option:: put <alias> <content>

     Adds a new entry to the server.
 The entry must not already exist.
+Keys beginning with the string "qdb" are reserved and cannot be added to the cluster.

     :param alias: *(string)* the :term:`alias` of the entry to create
     :param content: *(string)* the content of the entry